 Introduction

-In the realm of Operational Technology (OT), security is paramount.
+Operational Technology (OT) security is critical.
 Yet, the conversation around OT often centers on the challenges rather than the opportunities presented by compliance.
 While compliance is frequently viewed as a bureaucratic hurdle, it can actually be a powerful driver of improved security measures.
 This post explores how embracing compliance requirements can enhance your organization's OT security posture, offering tangible benefits beyond mere regulatory adherence.

 Understanding Compliance in OT